devopsgroup-io/catapult/README.md

 ## Provision Websites ##

 Adding websites to Catapult is easy.
-The only requirement is that the website needs to be contained in its own repo on GitHub or Bitbucket.
+The only requirement is that the website needs to be contained in its own repo at GitHub or Bitbucket.
 Websites are then added to configuration.yml, a minimal addition looks like this:

 ```
 websites: